Unstoppable Attack: Label-Only Model Inversion via Conditional Diffusion Model

 Our study analyzes both the generator and the auxiliary set and compares the results obtained with different quantities of data assigned to the target individual within the auxiliary set.
-As shown in Figure 5, our findings indicate an overall upward trend in attack accuracy as the number of auxiliary sets increases.
+As shown in Figure \ref{figure7}, our findings indicate an overall upward trend in attack accuracy as the number of auxiliary sets increases.
 In contrast to PLG, our approach demonstrates a consistent upward trend and surpasses the other three methods in attack accuracy when provided with a substantial quantity of auxiliary data.
 Specifically, with over 750 auxiliary data, top-1 accuracy reaches 68.18\%, significantly surpassing the attack accuracy of PLG.
 Top-5 accuracy attains 84.82\% and 91.06\% for quantities ranging from 500 to 750 and above, respectively, both exceeding that of PLG.
-Figure 5 (c, d) shows that the feature distance of recovery results for each method gradually decreases as the quantity increases, with our method achieving the best evaluation in terms of similarity.
-Hence, a sufficient quantity of auxiliary data enhances the efficacy of the model inversion attack.
-And comparative analysis reveals that, with an equivalent amount of data, our approach attains a superior recovery level.